ACG: Action Coherence Guidance for Flow-based Vision-Language-Action models: Conclusion

 \section{Conclusion}

-We introduced \method, a test-time guidance method that steers flow policies toward generating coherent action trajectories by leveraging the negative predictions of an intentionally constructed incoherent variant of the base model. \method achieves notable gains in success rates across both simulation benchmarks (RoboCasa and DexMimicGen) and real-world tasks with SO-101, and further demonstrates robustness when applied to different DiT-based flow models.

-However, these gains come with computational costs.
-Na\"ively generating the guidance vector requires a second forward pass through the incoherent vector field.
-Fortunately, this cost can be reduced below $2\times$ by reusing the intermediate features.
-As shown in \Cref{sec:3_exps_analysis}, later attention layers contribute most to incoherence, enabling us to cache the outputs of earlier layers.
-In our base setting, we shared the first half of the layers, which reduces the computational overhead to about $1.5\times$.
-Still, it remains an open question whether perturbing only a small fraction of the latter layers suffices for deeper networks.

-We hope that \method inspires the research community to view test-time guidance not only as a tool for image and video generation, but also as a principle for generating coherent and reliable actions in robotics.
-Accordingly, exploring different guidance strategies to mitigate other drawbacks of flow matching could be a promising research direction.
+We introduced \method, a test-time guidance method that steers flow policies toward generating coherent action trajectories by leveraging the negative predictions of an intentionally constructed incoherent model variant. \method achieves notable gains in success rates across simulation benchmarks (RoboCasa and DexMimicGen) and real-world tasks with SO-101, and further demonstrates robustness across different DiT-based flow models.
+However, these gains come with computational costs, as generating the guidance vector requires a second forward pass.
+By caching earlier layer outputs and perturbing only later attention layers (\Cref{sec:3_exps_analysis}), we reduce this overhead to approximately $1.5\times$, though whether perturbing only a small fraction of layers suffices for deeper networks remains an open question.
+Additionally, since \method operates within individual action chunks, extending coherence guidance across chunk boundaries is an important direction for future work.
+We hope that \method inspires the community to view test-time guidance not only as a tool for generation, but also as a principle for producing coherent and reliable actions in robotics.